slevithan/regex/README.md

 ### Flag <kbd>v</kbd>

-Flag <kbd>v</kbd> gives you the best level of Unicode support, all the latest regex features, and strict errors.
+Flag <kbd>v</kbd> gives you the best level of Unicode support, strict errors, and all the latest, fancy regex features like character class set operators and properties of strings.
 It's always on, which helps avoid numerous potential Unicode-related bugs, and means there's only one way to parse a regex instead of four (so you only need to remember one set of regex syntax and behavior).

 ### Flag <kbd>x</kbd>

-Flag <kbd>x</kbd> adds support for line comments (starting with `#`) and makes whitespace insignificant, allowing you to freely format your regex for readability.
+Flag <kbd>x</kbd> adds support for line comments (starting with `#`) and makes whitespace insignificant, allowing you to freely format your regexes for readability.
 It's always implicitly on.

 Example: